Julia (1977 film): Plot

 The film ends with an image of Lillian Hellman many years later seated in a boat alone, fishing.
-She reveals in voiceover that she continued to live with Hammett for another thirty years and outlived him.
+She reveals in voice over that she continued to live with Hammett for another thirty years and outlived him.

 Cast

 The film marked the film debut of Lisa Pelikan and Meryl Streep.

 Production

 Julia was shot on location in England and France.
 Although Lillian Hellman claimed the story was based on true events that occurred early in her life, the filmmakers later came to believe that most of it was fictionalized.
 Director Fred Zinnemann would later comment, "Lillian Hellman in her own mind owned half the Spanish Civil War, while Hemingway owned the other half.
 She would portray herself in situations that were not true.
 An extremely talented, brilliant writer, but she was a phony character, I'm sorry to say.
 My relations with her were very guarded and ended in pure hatred."

 The film was based on the "Julia" chapter of Hellman's memoir Pentimento.
 On June 30, 1976, as the film was going into production, Hellman wrote about the screenplay to its producer:

 This is not a work of fiction and certain laws have to be followed for that reason ...
 Your major difficulty to me is the treatment of Lillian as the leading character.
 The reason is simple: no matter what she does in this story–and I do not deny the danger I was in when I took the money into Germany–my role was passive.
 And nobody and nothing can change that unless you write a fictional and different story ...
 Isn't it necessary to know that I am a Jew?
 That, of course, is what mainly made the danger.